The Dynamical Ensemble of the Posner Molecule is not Symmetric

-Firstly, as suggested in previous studies \cite{kanzaki2001calcium}, all atoms constituting the PM were arranged on a cube of appropriate dimensions.
-The nine \ce{Ca} atoms were placed in a body-centred cubic arrangement and the six \ce{PO4} groups in a face-centred cubic arrangement.
-The size of the cube was chosen such that the length of the diagonal was close to $9$\AA, which is the approximate diameter of the PM~ \cite{player2018posner,swift2018posner,roohani2021build}.
-Countless configurations of the cluster can be realized by rotating each \ce{PO4} group around its center.
-In order to extensively sample the configuration space, the phosphate groups were rotated in steps of $30$\textdegree\ in 3 dimensions to create over $2,800$ structures.
-Additionally, the coordinates of the calcium atoms and the \ce{PO_4} groups were scaled with reference to the central \ce{Ca} atom to account for the possibility of some previously built structures being over-strained.
+Firstly, a wide variety of possible structures were created by modifying some of the techniques used in previous studies \cite{kanzaki2001calcium}.
 This resulted in over $10,000$ viable structures.
-A schematic representation of the method can be seen in Fig.~\ref{fig:rotation_scaling_of_PM}.
-In all cases, once the molecular structure was optimized using \textit{ab initio} structural relaxation, the resultant configuration had a very low symmetry, \textit{i.e.}, either \ce{C_s}, \ce{C_i}, or no symmetry (\ce{C_1}).
-Fig.~\ref{fig:30k_bar} shows the distribution of the observed symmetries for the relaxed structures obtained by the aforementioned strategy.
+A schematic representation of the method can be seen in Fig.~\ref{fig:rotation_scaling_of_PM} and further details are provided in the SI.
+In all cases, once the molecular structure was optimized using \textit{ab initio} structural relaxation, the resultant configuration had low symmetry, \textit{i.e.}, either \ce{C_s}, \ce{C_i}, or no symmetry (\ce{C_1}).
+Fig.~\ref{fig:30k_bar} shows the distribution of the observed symmetries of the relaxed structures obtained by the described strategy.
 It is evident that the PES of the PM is dominated by low symmetry structures.